EuroTUG/eurotug.github.io/index.md

 ## Registration

-In order to participate in the EuroTUG Meeting 2024, please **fill the <a href="#" target="_blank">registration form (link upcoming)</a> prior to May 15, 2024**.
+In order to participate in the EuroTUG Meeting 2024, please **fill the registration form (link upcoming) prior to May 15, 2024**.
 Registration is required for speakers as well as attendees without a contribution.

 The registration is *free of charge*.